xnsense/xns-admin-client/README.md

 Ensure you have [NodeJS](https://nodejs.org) installed

 Download by clone or from zip

-From the folder, run a command prompt and the following commands:
+From your local folder, run a command prompt and the following two commands:
 ```
 npm install
 npm start